unosquare/passcore/README.md

 ## PowerShell Installer

-You can use PowerShell to download and setup Passcore using the following command line, just make sure you have installed the [.NET Core 2.1 Windows Server Hosting bundle](https://www.microsoft.com/net/download/thank-you/dotnet-runtime-2.1.0-windows-hosting-bundle-installer) and enabled the world wide web publishing service:
+You can use PowerShell to download and setup Passcore using the following command line, just make sure you have installed the [.NET Core 2.1 Windows Server Hosting bundle](https://www.microsoft.com/net/download/thank-you/dotnet-runtime-2.1.0-windows-hosting-bundle-installer) and enabled World Wide Web publishing service:

 ```powershell
 Set-ExecutionPolicy Bypass -Scope Process -Force; iex ((New-Object System.Net.WebClient).DownloadString('https://raw.githubusercontent.com/unosquare/passcore/master/Installer.ps1'))
 ```

 Using the above command will install to the folder `C:\passcore` and using the HTTP Port 8080 with the default (localhost) binding.If you want to customize your installation please download the [installer script](https://raw.githubusercontent.com/unosquare/passcore/master/Installer.ps1) and the [IIS setup script](https://raw.githubusercontent.com/unosquare/passcore/master/IISSetup.ps1).

+**NOTE:** You need PowerShell version 5 or better to execute the script.

 ## Customization and Configuration